 At the end of the semester prior to student teaching, all teacher candidates are required to attend a placement meeting.
 At this meeting, teacher candidates will learn about licensure issues, professional and ethical behavior, student teaching expectations, and the like.
 In addition, teacher candidates will learn their student teaching placements.

-Decision point 3: Licensure recommendation
+Decision Point 3: Licensure Recommendation

 The third and final decision point occurs after graduation and program completion.
 At this point, a teacher candidate’s records and documentation will be reviewed to ensure all licensure requirements and program completion requirements have been met.
 If the requirements have been met, the teacher candidate is recommended for licensure.
-If the requirements have not been met, the teacher candidate works with the program coordinator or program adviser to ensure all of the requirements are met so the candidate can be recommended for licensure.
+If the requirements have not been met, the teacher candidate works with the program coordinator or program advisor to ensure all of the requirements are met so the candidate can be recommended for licensure.